 And of course, sharks

 No Turks and Caicos dive guide could be complete without the island’s most famous residents – sharks!
 The archipelago is home to just as many of these graceful predators as nearby destinations.
 But, don’t dive here expecting to find bait boxes and hand feeding.
 Instead, shark interactions remain passive and neutral – just as nature intended.
 Head to French Cay between July and September for a chance to snorkel and scuba dive with dozens of nurse sharks.
 And, while you’re on the Caicos side of the archipelago, stop by the Sandbore Channel for a chance to spot pelagic species – including the occasional hammerhead.
-The steep walls around Grand Turk and Salt Cay are also known for close encounters with Caribbean Reef sharks, while lemon sharks, and the occasional tiger shark can be spotted in the Turks and Caicos – so remember to keep one eye on the reef’s edge at all times!
+The steep walls around Grand Turk and Salt Cay are also known for close encounters with Caribbean reef sharks, while lemon sharks, and the occasional tiger shark can be spotted in the Turks and Caicos – so remember to keep one eye on the reef’s edge at all times!

 Sandbore Channel dive site, Turks and Caicos